Matthias Helferich

-Matthias Helferich (born 14 October 1988) is a German right-wing politician for the Alternative for Germany party.
-He has been a factionless member of the Bundestag since 2021.
+Matthias Helferich (born 14 October 1988) is a German politician of the far-right Alternative for Germany party.
+He was a factionless member of the Bundestag between 2021 and 2025.
 In 2025, he was re-admitted to the AfD parliamentary group like the fellow controversial politician Maximilian Krah.

 Career

 Helferich was born in 1988 in Dortmund, North Rhine-Westphalia, Germany.
-He served at Bundeswehr in guard unit (Wachbataillon) in Siegburg and begann to study 2009 law at University Bonn.
+He served in the Bundeswehr in a guard unit (Wachbataillon) in Siegburg and begann to study 2009 law at University Bonn.

 Helferich was elected to the Bundestag in 2021.
 Although a party member of AfD, he never entered the party faction and is currently a factionless member of the Bundestag.

 Within the AfD, Helferich is part of the ethnic-national wing under Björn Höcke.

 In 2025, he was re-admitted back into the AfD faction.

 Political views

 Helferich called himself a "democratic Freisler", referring to a Nazi-era judge.
 He later said that his statements were meant as parody: "If you are confronted with Nazi accusations as frequently as AfD politicians, you compensate for that in private spheres.
 You ridicule it."